Call Criminal Defense Attorney Rory Munns Now 401-573-2265

 Providence Marijuana DUI Attorney Rory Munns

 Providence has a zero-tolerance policy toward marijuana DUI.
 How do police determine whom to test for a marijuana DUI?
 Often, officers will initially make that determination by observing the drivers' behavior.
 In Rhode Island, drivers are considered to have given consent to a chemical test of breath, blood, and urine by simply being on the road.
 If the police have reason to believe that the operator of a vehicle may be under the influence of marijuana, he or she may ask the driver to provide a lab sample that might then be tested for THC and its metabolites.
+Unlike an alcohol DUI with its 0.08 percent BAC trigger, Rhode Island has no statutory per se THC blood limit, so the case turns on actual impairment evidence rather than a single test number.

 Implied Consent Laws and Marijuana DUI

 The more news is that Rhode Island laws are written so that it is illegal for an individual to operate a vehicle while under the influence of a controlled substance; marijuana is still a controlled substance, and it is illegal to possess marijuana while operating a vehicle, even though Rhode Island has decriminalized marijuana and legalized it for medicinal use.
 The one exception is if the driver is legally registered to use medical marijuana.
 An individual registered for medicinal use is not considered to be under the influence merely due to having marijuana metabolites in his or her system.
+Rhode Island law actually allows the state to file two distinct charges in marijuana cases, an "under the influence" charge that requires proof of impairment and a "controlled substance present in blood" charge that requires only a positive THC test.
+The two charges carry different penalty ranges, covered below.

 The Implied Consent laws of Rhode Island mean that a driver is required to submit a sample if requested by law enforcement.
 If the chemical test reveals any trace of marijuana, the driver will be subject to a marijuana DUI.
 Unlike an alcohol DUI, where there is a test for a driver's blood-alcohol level, things can get complicated with marijuana DUI because marijuana is fat-soluble and the time THC stays in an individual's body depends upon many factors.
 This means that drivers who are fully capable of operating an auto may fail the test.